course page main image

 Why Choose Us?

-• Funding – Healthcare students are eligible to receive at least £5,000 a year in additional funding for maintenance and associated study costs.
-Download the funding FAQs.
+• Funding – midwifery students in receipt of a student loan are eligible to receive at least £5,000 a year in additional funding for maintenance and associated study costs.
+Download the funding FAQs

-• The university is an Approved Education Institution.
-This course has been redeveloped in line with the new midwifery education standards and is approved by the NMC.
+• The University is classed as an Approved Education Institution by the Nursing and Midwifery Council (NMC).
+This course has been designed in line with the latest midwifery education standards and is approved by the NMC.

 • Birmingham is one of the UK’s most diverse cities outside of London, which provides you with a wide variety of placement experiences that will be valuable to take forward into your future career.

 • Our specialist skills facilities include a home environment and birthing area.
-Teaching tools such as a birth simulator and neonatal manikins help to simulate a variety of birth scenarios.
+Our purpose-built midwifery teaching suite complete with birthing pool, and various high tech teaching tools, such as our Sim Mom birth simulator and realistic neonatal mannequins to help simulate a variety of midwifery scenarios as you learn.

-• By successfully completing this course you will have the opportunity to graduate with three qualifications: MSci in Midwifery with Public Health which is accredited by the Nursing and Midwifery Council (NMC); Public Health England Newborn and Infant Physical Examination Programme (NIPE).
+• By successfully completing this course you will have the opportunity to graduate with two qualifications: MSci in Midwifery with Public Health which is accredited by the Nursing and Midwifery Council (NMC) and the Public Health England Newborn and Infant Physical Examination Programme (NIPE).

 Open Days